A Structured Family of Grassmannian Constellations via Geodesic Mapping for MIMO Noncoherent Communications: Numerical Results

-For additional reference, in Fig. \ref{fr6} we compare the obtained BER results for the proposed noncoherent design with those of space-time block coding (STBC) strategies that assume perfect CSIR but no CSIT \cite{book_stbc}.
+For additional reference, in Fig. \ref{fr6} we compare the obtained BER results for the proposed noncoherent design with those of space-time block coding (STBC) strategies that rely on CSIR but no CSIT \cite{book_stbc}.
 For $M = N = 2$, the noncoherent design (Noncoh.) uses the maximum spectral efficiency with $T = 4$ and $L = 16$ points, yielding $R = 1$ bps/Hz.
 For a fair comparison, the same spectral efficiency is selected for the STBC design (noted as CSIR), which in this case is based on the well-known Alamouti scheme with two transmit antennas \cite{alamouti}.
 Although this design strictly requires only a time block of $T = 2$ if CSIR is already available, under the assumption of a block-fading channel with $T = 4$, reliable CSIR acquisition within each block requires the transmitter to allocate $M$ time slots for transmitting orthogonal pilot symbols from each antenna \cite{mimo_tran}.
 As a result, within $T = 4$ time slots, only two information symbols are transmitted, requiring the use of a QPSK constellation (instead of BPSK) to achieve $R = 1$ bps/Hz, assuming that pilot symbols have the same average power as information symbols.
-Under these conditions, perfect CSIR is assumed in Monte Carlo simulations, and the Alamouti scheme shows a consistent improvement in SER performance compared to the noncoherent approach, with an observed gap of about $2$ dB at high SNR.
+Furthermore, in this case, the CSIR obtained via maximum-likelihood estimation will be imperfect due to AWGN and the reduced number of pilot symbols, which is accounted for in the Monte Carlo simulations.
+Under these conditions, the Alamouti scheme shows a similar performance in BER compared to the noncoherent approach.
 However, note that the Alamouti scheme, applicable only to $M = 2$, offers the best performance among STBC designs that rely on CSIR, due to its ability to simultaneously achieve full rate, full diversity, and symbol orthogonality, which is not possible for $M > 2$ \cite{book_stbc}.
 For $M = N = 4$, the noncoherent strategy uses $L = 64$ with $T = 8$, yielding $R = 0.75$ bps/Hz.
 To preserve full diversity and symbol orthogonality, the STBC design adopts a $3/4$ rate scheme, meaning that only three information symbols are transmitted over every four time slots \cite{book_stbc}, \cite{stbc34}.
 The same conditions for acquiring CSIR apply, resulting in a QPSK constellation achieving a rate of $0.75$ bps/Hz.
-In this case, it can be observed that the noncoherent strategy outperforms the coherent approach as the SNR increases.
-Finally, it should be noted that CSIR, while more feasible to obtain than CSIT, would never be perfect in a practical implementation due to at least the impact of AWGN during pilot transmission and reception.
-Additionally, its use inevitably increases system complexity at both the transmitter and the receiver, and, even for $M=2$, implementing Alamouti coding requires more than one active antenna per time slot in transmission.
+In this case, the noncoherent strategy shows a consistent improvement in BER performance compared to the coherent approach, with an observed gap of about $1.5$ dB in SNR for low error probabilities.
+Finally, it should be noted that CSIR, while generally more feasible to obtain than CSIT, inevitably increases system complexity at both the transmitter and receiver, and that these coherent approaches require more than one active antenna per transmission time slot.